 If we do drop into a recession – or if it looks like one is truly looming – some sponsors will have a directive to cut spending.
 If a company has a culture that categorises sponsorship as a luxury spend, budget cuts will disproportionately affect rightsholders.
 Even if your direct contacts totally understand the value of best practice sponsorship, if the C-suite isn’t across the power and flexibility of this medium, financial decisions may be out of their hands.

-For other companies – and I’m going to go out on a limb to say most companies – they’ll use a recession as an excuse to clear out dead wood, and fair enough.
+For other companies, they’ll use a recession as an excuse to clear out dead wood, and fair enough.
 The question you need to ask yourself is, “Are we dead wood?”.
 The second question is whether you’d know it if you were?

 Either way, you don’t want to be on the losing side of the budget cut equation, so I’ve compiled some things you can do to increase your odds if a downturn comes along.
 The kicker is that making these changes takes time, and economy-driven financial decisions can come fast, so you need to get onto this preparation now.